lkodinsson/MARS/Fantasy/Races.md

 **Stability** Dwarves get advantage on skill checks to resist any effects that would knock them back, knock them prone, or poison them (such as getting drunk from alcohol).
 Additionally, they have a carrying capacity as though they were one size larger.

-**Size** Dwarves can are medium sized, but are as short as a small sized creature and weigh as much as a large sized creature.
+**Size** Dwarves are medium sized, but are as short as a small sized creature and weigh as much as a large sized creature.

 **Speed** Dwarves have a movement speed of 4m.